When you send your CV/resume to a company when applying for a job, it is normal to also send a job covering/cover letter with it as well. But why?

 Below is a definition/description of each of the words in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

-When the answer is correct, an Additional Information Icon "" will appear next to the answer.
-Click on this for extra information on the word/phrase and for a translation.
+When the answer is correct, this icon will appear next to the answer.
+Click on this for both extra information and a detailed explanation why this answer is correct.

-Now that you understand the new vocabulary, practice them by creating your own sentences with the new words/phrases.
+Now that you understand the vocabulary and the structure, practise it by creating your own covering letter.